renovatebot/renovate/docs/development/local-development.md

 If you are using VS Code, try like this:

-1. In the configuration file, i.e `config.js` in the root directory of the project, add `token` with your personal access token
+1. In the configuration file, e.g. `config.js` in the root directory of the project, add `token` with your personal access token
 2. In the same configuration file, add `repositories` with the repository you want to test against.
 The file `config.js` would look something like this:

 ```javascript